-In this distracted state of the colony, the inhabitants of Colleton county, composed chiefly of Dissenters, met and drew up a state of their grievous circumstances, which they resolved to transmit to the Proprietors, praying their Lordships to repeal this oppressive act.
-John Ash, one of the most zealous men in the opposition, agreed to embark for England as agent for the aggrieved party, computed to be at least two thirds of the whole inhabitants of the colony.
+In this distracted state of the colony, the inhabitants of Colleton County, composed chiefly of Dissenters, met and drew up a state of their grievous circumstances, which they resolved to transmit to the Lords Proprietors, praying their Lordships to repeal this oppressive act.
+John Ash, one of the most zealous men in the opposition, agreed to embark for England as agent for the aggrieved party, computed to be at least two-thirds of the whole inhabitants of the colony.

-The governor and his friends, apprized of this design, used all possible means to prevent him from obtaining a passage in any ship belonging to Carolina.
-Upon which Ash went to Virginia, to which province his instructions were conveyed to him, and from thence he set sail for England.
+The governor and his friends, apprised of this design, used all possible means to prevent him from obtaining a passage in any ship belonging to Carolina.
+Upon which John Ash went to Virginia, to which province his instructions were conveyed to him, and from thence he set sail for England.

-About the end of the year 1708, Colonel Edward Tynte received a commission from Lord Craven, investing him with the government of the colony.
-About the same time Charles Craven, brother to the Palatine, was made secretary to the province.
+About the end of the year 1708, Col. Edward Tynte received a commission from William Craven, 2nd Baron Craven and Palatine over the Lords Proprietors investing him with the government of the colony.
+About the same time Charles Craven, brother to the Palatine, was made Secretary to the province.

-The new Palatine, sensible of those things, instructed Governor
+The new Palatine, sensible of those things, instructed Gov.

-Tynte to adopt such healing measures as would be most conducive
+Edward Tynte to adopt such healing measures as would be most

 Until 1715, the English controlled the trade of the Lower Creeks.
 During his term, Governor Nathaniel Johnson showed a keen realization of the importance of their trade when he declared in an official report that the Cherokee were "a numerous people but very Lasey," and their trade inconsiderable in comparison with the flourishing southern and western trade of the Creeks who were described as "Great Hunters and Warriors and consume great quantity of English Goods."